Undergraduate Courses

 • has worked full-time3 in the EU for three of the five years immediately preceding admission to Trinity

-2. Or a person who has
+2. Or is a person who has

 • official refugee status4 or has been granted humanitarian leave to remain in the State